One in a Million (Aaliyah song): Theme and synopsis

-Reception
+Release and reception

 During its chart run, the video for "One in a Million" received heavy television airplay on multiple networks.
-For the week ending November 10, 1996, the video made its television debut on BET and The Box.
+For the week ending November 10, 1996, the video made its television debut on BET and November 26 on The Box.
 Eventually, the video became the eighth most-played video on BET for the week ending February 16, 1997.
 For the week ending January 5, 1997, the video made its television debut on MTV.
 The video became the seventh most-played video on MTV the week ending February 23, 1997.
 In February 1997, the video for "One in a Million" made its television debut on the cable network channel VH1.

-In a 1997 article discussing the video, MTV felt that Aaliyah was getting "all grown up and steamy in the video".
+In a 1997 article briefly discussing the video, MTV felt that Aaliyah was getting "all grown up and steamy in the video".
 Jordan Simon from Idolator felt that the video for "One in a Million" displayed a striking resemblance to various futuristic science fiction films, such as Aliens, The Fifth Element and The Matrix.
-The video was also featured on Complexs list "The Best R&B Videos of the '90s".
+The video was featured on Complex's list "The Best R&B Videos of the '90s", with writer Ernest Baker saying that the plot in which Ginuwine and Aaliyah take turns and "borderline" stalk each other, "gives new meaning to the song's mantra: "Your love love is a one in a million."
+Steffanee Wang from Nylon wrote, "Only Aaliyah could rock a silver eye-patch and crystal bikini top simultaneously in this looks-filled visual that leans heavily into the tech-dystopia fantasy that ruled the late '90s/Y2K visual era."
+Entertainment Weekly writer Brandon Caldwell said, "When the video for the album's title track hit TV screens, several months after Million's debut, Aaliyah had officially entered a new phase of her career.
+The choreography, the outfits, and the swoop bang over her eye would soon become a popular fixture in beauty shops, as she took on a dark and mysterious persona from performance to music video."